 The Bermuda Institute of Ocean Sciences (BIOS) is an independent U.S. non-for-profit marine research and educational organization based in Bermuda.
 For over 100 years BIOS has been committed to seeking and sharing fundamental knowledge of the oceans and complex environmental issues through exploration, hands-on programs, cutting-edge technology, and state-of-the-art research methods.

-BIOS is an equal opportunity employer in a drug free workplace and learning environment.
+BIOS is an equal opportunity employer with a drug-free workplace and excellent learning environment.